VIEWFINDER — ISSUE 05

 This week's best from the photography subreddits — century-old glass plate negatives, midnight Icelandic landscapes, cinematic Berlin streets, a Leica contest finalist, and two heated debates that struck a nerve.

-r/analog Glass Plate Negatives 19TH CENTURY • DRY PLATE SCANS
+Glass Plate Negatives 19TH CENTURY • DRY PLATE SCANS

 Scans from a Tote Full of Dry Plate Negatives